tangowhisky37/ArduinoProjects/README.md

  - http://www.nodemcu.com

-NodeMCU - Identify MAC Addres, Connect to a wireless network and blinks lights(Code at Nodemcu_Geekcreit/ObtainMACAddress/)
+NodeMCU - Identify MAC Addres, Connect to a wireless network and blinks lights(Source code at https://github.com/tangowhisky37/ArduinoProjects/tree/master/Nodemcu_Geekcreit/ObtainMACAddress/Get_MAC_Address_v0.11)
 - The NodeMCU board is one among the many ESP8266 boards out there but with a bit of a difference.
 - This board is affordable, connects to a USB port of your machine, is breadboard friendly and most importantly works with the Arduino IDE.
 - When working with NodeMCU boards one of the initial challenges is configuring your wireless router to allow the NodeMCU board to speak to it.